Kristian O'Leary: Coaching career

-On 15 November 2011, he was named caretaker manager after the departures of Neath's management team.
+On 15 November 2011, he was named caretaker manager after the departures of Neath' management team.
 He left the club at the end of the season following the club's liquidation.

 On 4 July 2012, he rejoined Swansea City, this time head coach of the newly formed U21 squad.
 His job at Swansea would involve coaching the young professionals as manager of the reserve team.
 In February 2014, he moved positions within the club to start working with the first team and he was made assistant first team coach, where he remained until December 2015.

 On 9 December 2015, O'Leary left his position at Swansea City, along with Pep Clotet and James Beattie, following the sacking of manager Garry Monk.

 In March 2018, O'Leary was appointed Head Coach of the newly formed NSPL side Atlantic City FC.

 In November 2019 he was appointed manager of Carmarthen Town.
-In 2021, he returned to Swansea City as manager of the club's U23s.During the closing of the 2021-22 season, O’ Leary was regularly seen in the dugout with Swansea City and Russell Martin (footballer), he also helped out during the 2022-23, pre season trip to Penyhill Park.
+In 2021, he returned to Swansea City as manager of the club's U23s.During the closing of the 2021–22 season, O' Leary was regularly seen in the dugout with Swansea City and Russell Martin (footballer), he also helped out during the 2022–23, pre season trip to Penyhill Park.

-On July 6th 2022, O’Leary was appointed first team coach at Swansea ahead of the 2022/23 season.
+On 6 July 2022, O'Leary was appointed first team coach at Swansea ahead of the 2022/23 season.